 First attempt at using Mint Oil to deter mice from entering our RV

-Check out or video that highlights the results from the first attempt along with the plan moving forward:
+Check out our video that highlights the results from the first attempt along with the plan moving forward:

 - Cotton Balls

-- Measuring Cup – I used this to figure out how much we were using (3oz)
+- Measuring Cup (optional) – I used this to figure out how much we were using (3oz)

 Under our RV (2008 Tiffin Allegro Open Road 32LA) there were 3 basement storage sections that seemed to have openings.
 But the main two that were getting mice were the water/electrical compartment and the dumping station compartment.

 In each compartment that had an opening we placed 3 cotton balls, with the exception of the water/electrical compartment, where I only used one.

 True confession, I messed this part up on our first attempt.
 I was getting low on the mint oil in my container but had already put the cotton balls everywhere else, so in the last compartment (water/electrical) I just used what I had left versus my 3 cotton balls per compartment theory.

 We also placed cotton balls near the front wheels, by the engine through the front opening, and in the lower bathroom and kitchen cabinets.